Ayakabehro1/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Research Associate at Finances of the Nation and a recent graduate from the University of Toronto, where I completed my Honours Bachelors Degree in Economics and Public Policy.
-My interests include environmental economics, finance and using applied econometrics to solve economic problems.
+I am a Masters student at the University of Waterloo studying economics.
+Prior to my Masters education, I spent several years in the field working as a Research Associate in academia and as a Economic Advisor for the Ontario Public Service.
+Having experience in my field, I have gained experience in applying my undergraduate economics education to practice and have narrowed my career aspirations.
+My goal is to finish my Masters degree in June 2023 and enter the field of economic consulting or economic policy research.

-My current goals are to advance my coding and data visualization skills over the next year and expand my knowledge base as an economist by producing work for my Journal.
-With previous work experience in the Public Sector and Academia, I aim to continue my education by starting my Masters of Economics in the Fall of 2022 and begin my career as a Economist afterwards.
+This website encompasses my resume (available in both PDF and HTML format), my interests which are illustrated in my Journal, and my publications.
+In my free time, I hope to contribute more to my Journal and finalize projects which are currently in the works.
+Please feel free to reach out to me via email, twitter or linkedin.